Let us introduce you to Lidya Jonas. Lidya is sixteen years old and plays in the girls team at Lengo Football Academy.

 Lidya was among the 11 players to form the first girls football team at Lengo Football Academy.
 ‘The best thing about playing football is that it’s a team sport,’ she says.
+‘The best thing about playing football is that it’s a team sport,’ says Lidya (16 years old).
 ‘You play together and win together and lose together.
-And also it gives me an opportunity to have fun and meet other kids and make friends within Lengo and also with other kids that we play with.’
+And also it gives me an opportunity to have fun and meet other people my own age and make friends within Lengo and also with other people that we play with.’

 Lidya’s family was initially reluctant to let her play football.
 Her mum and grandma felt football was an activity for boys.
 However, the head coaches at Lengo in Tanzania were able to meet with Lidya’s family to explain the benefits of playing football, and the potential to develop life skills both on and off the football field.
 Lengo has a strong philosophy of working not only with the children but their families and communities to improve lives.

 Importantly, Lengo pays for each player’s school fees, ensuring each child has the opportunity to continue their education while participating in football training.
 This is something that Lidya’s mum could not afford to do on her own.
 Girls who miss out on school instead spend their days working very hard on home chores.
 They can also end up being married and becoming pregnant as young as 15 years old.